championswimmer/kernel-tools/README.md

 	./edit-kernel/bootimg/unpack /path/to/boot.img
 <sup> NOTE : The path must be an absolute path to file </sup>

-While execution, the script will ask you to provide a name with which it will save the boot.img configuration (kernel, ramdisk address etc)
+While execution, the script will ask you to provide a name with which it will save the boot.img configuration (base address and cmdline)
 This is necessary so that when you next time build a boot.img for that same device, it can use the saved configuration

 ## 2. building boot.img from zImage and ramdisk